On This Page

 In addition to the fully-funded terms, Industry PhD students benefit from significantly reduced tuition rates for subsequent terms.

-The Industry PhD option allows professionals to pursue a PhD under the guidance of Dartmouth Engineering faculty while conducting research with direct impact in their current field.
+The Industry PhD option allows professionals to pursue a doctoral degree under the guidance of Dartmouth Engineering faculty while conducting research with direct impact in their current field.
 Eligible applicants have at least two years of industry or national laboratory experience or an MS degree plus one year of professional experience.
-In addition, applicants must also be currently working in industry.
+Applicants must also be currently working in industry or government.

 While completing the standard PhD requirements, Industry PhD students enjoy added flexibility including: